 Handyman skills and great bedside manner were passed from father to son back then, and now Al has his son, Aidan Rose, on the Stalwood team.

 Aidan returned home in the fall of 2016 after running a house-building company out west.
 He started working for his dad when he was eight, driving a Bobcat to clean up the construction sites.
 Sitting in Al’s office in Cobourg, the two clearly have a close-knit bond.

-“He’s my best friend,” Aidan says, making his bulldog and Stalwood mascot, Axl Rose, his second best.
+“He’s my best friend,” Aidan says.
 You can’t help but admire the camaraderie between father and son.